rk134/ih8sn/README.md

 - aarch64 = arm64
 - armv7a = arm

-## 2: Check if your device is supported in system/etc/ih8sn.conf.<codename/model> else create new.
+## 2: Check if your device is supported in system/etc/props.conf.<codename/model> else create new.

 - If your device isn't available in the list then follow below steps to create ih8sn config for your device.
 - If your model has spaces, then it must be replaced with underscore.

-### Configure ih8sn.conf for your device.
+### Configure props.conf for your device.

-- Modify ih8sn.conf for your device and save it as ih8sn.conf.`<codename>` in etc.
+- Modify props.conf for your device and save it as props.conf.`<codename>` in etc.
   Example:

 ```